Intelligence Community Design System ICDS Get started Accessibility Styles Components Patterns Community

 Layout and placement

 When components are used together the size of the components should match.
-For example, a default sized status tag should be used with a default sized input component.
+For example, a medium sized status tag should be used with a default sized input component.

 Content